seanpue/graphtransliterator/docs/tutorial.rst

 Graph Transliterator tokenizes its input before transliterating.
 The ``tokens`` section will map the input tokens to their token classes.
-The main class you will need is one for consonants, so you can use ``consonant``.
+The main class you will need is one for consonants, so you can use ``consonant`` as the class.
 Graph Transliterator also requires a dedicated whitespace class, so you can use ``whitespace``.

 Graph Transliterator allows the use of Unicode character names in files using